sperry304/sfpa_ratings/03_update_ratings.md

   }

   # This un-tidy data frame has 2 rows for every game played.
 For each game,
-  # there is one row with player 1 as the target and another row with player 2
+  # one row has player 1 as the target and another row has player 2 as the
-  # as the target.
-Results can then be grouped by player and allow for a fast,
+  # target.
+Results can then be grouped by player and produce a fast,
-  # vectorized rating update after joining to the current ratings.
+  # vectorized rating update after joining to the latest rating predictions.
   collected_game_results <-
     map_dfr(fargo_ratings %>% pull(player), collect_game_results)

-  # Set hyperparameters and convergence limits
+  # Set up convergence and MAP parameters
   abs_diff <- 100000
   n_iter <- 0
   b <- (a - 1) / 500

-  # Update ratings
+  # Update ratings using iterative MAP algorithm from 05_info_faq.md
-  while (abs_diff > mae_stop) {
+  while (abs_diff > stop_value) {
     n_iter <- n_iter + 1

+    # Existing vector of player ratings for convergence test
-    old_ratings <- fargo_ratings %>% pull(rating) # For convergence test
+    old_ratings <- fargo_ratings %>% pull(rating)

+    # Update rating estimates
     fargo_ratings <-
+      # Start with collected results, arranged by player
       collected_game_results %>%
       # Add current player ratings
       inner_join(